-Some employees choose this option because they have excessive leave accruals while others choose to cash out annual leave to help pay for a tropical getaway.
+Some employees choose this option because they have excessive leave accruals.
+Others choose to cash out annual leave to help pay for a tropical getaway.
 Whatever the reason here are some tips on how to manage cashing out annual leave in your workplace.

-- A written agreement needs to be created each time annual leave is cashed out.
+- A written agreement is required each time annual leave is cashed out.
 The agreement must state:

-- Employees cannot cash out more than two week’s annual leave in a twelve month period.
+- Employees cannot cash out more than two weeks’ annual leave in a twelve month period.

-As an employer, you should encourage your employees to enjoy a work life balance, one important way is through taking annual leave for some well-deserved R&R. Research suggests that taking annual leave for a holiday can:
+As an employer, you should encourage your employees to enjoy a work life balance.
+Taking annual leave for some well-deserved R&R is an important way to achieve this.
+Research suggests that taking annual leave for a holiday can:

-- What are the employees leave accrual entitlements?
+- What are the employee’s leave accrual entitlements?